yenchenchou/mle-career-path/DataStructure_Algorithm/README.md

 ### **5.3 Common tricks in Queue and Stack**

 1. Calculator problem: Notice that the `cur`(the current calculated digit) and the `sign`(the pos/neg flag) will be updated when face none digit.
+2. #739.
+Daily Temperat
+3. Removing duplicates, parentheses string can use stack to reduce time complexity

 ### **5.4 Common mistake points**